Writecode4/NumberGuess/README.md

 # NumberGuess
-the comp guess a number
+The comp guess a number
 To run the code give a highest number and a lowest number Then give a number for the computer to guess
 That's all